 The OSI security architecture helps the managers responsible for the security of an organization in defining the requirements for security.
-The OSI security architecture was introduced as an ‘international standard’ which let the computer and communication vendor develop the products that have security features based on this architecture.
+It was introduced as an ‘international standard’ which let the computer and communication vendor develop products that have security features based on this architecture.

-The OSI security architecture has a structure definition of services and mechanism for providing security to the organization’s information.
+In addition, the OSI security architecture has a structure definition of services and mechanisms for providing security to the organization’s information.

-In a passive attack, the attacker monitors or eavesdrops the transmission between and sender and receiver and the attacker try to retrieve the information being transmitted.
-In passive attack neither the sender nor the receiver is aware of the attack as the attacker only retrieve the message, he doesn’t perform any alteration to the captured message.
-The message is sent and received in the normal fashion.
+In a passive attack, the attacker monitors or eavesdrops on the transmission between, and sender and receiver, and the attacker try to retrieve the information being transmitted.
+In a passive attack, neither the sender nor the receiver is aware of the attack as the attacker only retrieves the message; he doesn’t perform any alteration to the captured message.
+Further, the message is sent and received in a normal fashion.

-Therefore, is more difficult to identify the passive attack.
-Though identification of passive attack is tedious, you can definitely implement encryption in order to prevent the success of this attack which means even if the attack happens the attacker is unable to extract the information.
+Therefore, it is more difficult to identify the passive attack.
+Though identification of passive attacks is tedious, you can definitely implement encryption in order to prevent the success of this attack.
+This means even if the attack happens, the attacker is unable to extract the information.

 - Release of message content

-The release of the message content is a kind of attack where the attacker listens to the telephone conversation, tracks electronic mail or the transferred file to retrieve the confidential message being transmitted.
+The release of the message content is a kind of attack where the attacker listens to the telephone conversation and tracks electronic mail or the transferred file to retrieve the confidential message being transmitted.
 The opponent is quite interested in the content of the released message.

 - Traffic analysis

-To protect the released message content the organization may apply a mask over the content of the message so that even if the attacker captures the message, he would not be able to understand the message.
-This technique of masking the released message is termed as encryption.
+To protect the released message content, the organization may apply a mask over the content of the message so that even if the attacker captures the message, he would not be able to understand the message.
+This technique of masking the released message is termed encryption.

-We have seen that in the passive attack the attacker does not alter the message, but in the active attack the attacker alters, modify the transmitted message by creating a false data stream.
+We have seen that in the passive attack, the attacker does not alter the message.
+But, in the active attack, the attacker alters and modifies the transmitted message by creating a false data stream.

-It is quite difficult to prevent the active attack instead the goal is to identify the source of active attack and apply a recovery measure.
+It is quite difficult to prevent active attacks.
+Instead, the goal is to identify the source of the active attack and apply a recovery measure.

-The active attack is further classified into four types
+Moreover, the active attack is classified into four types:

-In masquerade active attack, the attacker pretends to be the sender.
-To understand it better consider that in the above figure 2 only path 2 is active in masquerade attack.
+In a masquerade active attack, the attacker pretends to be the sender.
+To understand it better, consider that in figure 2 above, only path 2 is active in the masquerade attack.

 In the replay, the message is captured in a passive way and is retransmitted to produce an unauthorized effect.
-To understand replay, consider that in figure 2 path 1, 2 and 3 are active.
+To understand replay, consider that in figure 2, paths 1, 2 and 3 are active.